ursa-mikail/threat_modeling_framework_and_sop/readme.md

 ---

 ### Step 4: Determine and Rank Threats
-This step involves identifying and prioritizing threats to focus security efforts on the most significant risks.
+Step 4 involves determining and ranking threats.
+This critical phase requires a meticulous analysis of potential vulnerabilities and risks associated with each identified component or module.
+By prioritizing these threats, security teams can focus their efforts on addressing the most significant and impactful risks to the system.

 #### Step Breakdown
 | Step | Input | Means | Participants | Output |